AS-ciii/DSA/README.md

 # GFG Solutions

-Welcome to my Data Structures and Algorithms solutions repository!
+Welcome to my DSA solutions repository!
 This repository contains my solutions to various problems from **GeeksforGeeks**.
 ---